Skip to content

 What is geofencing?

-Geofencing allows marketers to create a virtual “fence” around a specific geographical location.
+Geofencing is a location-based service that allows marketers to create a virtual “fence” around a specific real-world geographical location.
 People who then enter the “fenced-off” area can be reached with ads via their devices – for example, ads on their smartphones or ads on their laptops.

 This strategy can be used by marketers to reach specific audiences at specific locations, such as individuals within a stadium or attending conferences at a convention center.